EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Ema — a [research scientist at DHLAB (Digital Humanities Laboratory), EPFL](https://people.epfl.ch/emanuela.boros?lang=en) in Lausanne, Switzerland.

 I have a background in both **computer science and art**, which shapes the way I approach research, creativity, and problem-solving.
 While my main focus today is on **natural language processing (NLP)** and historical document analysis, I also studied video and photography — two practices that continue to influence how I see patterns, identity, and representation.

 Outside of research, I’m usually at a **metal festival**, camping, or watching **movies and series** (always) and reading **non-fantasy books** (sometimes).

 Generally, I value **listening, clarity, and thoughtful action** — I believe in speaking with purpose, without unnecessary repetition, and following through.
 Harsh this sentence, ain't it?
 Yes, my humor is Bukowski-like at times, Ricky Gervais-like at others — dry, blunt, and a little irreverent, but usually funny in its honesty.

+👉 **As of early 2026, I’m open to new job opportunities**.
+If my profile aligns with your team’s needs in **NLP**, **digital humanities**, or ** depe learning learning for cultural data**, feel free to reach out.

 My background
 ======